 We regularly hear from internationally trading companies who are shocked by the level of letter of credit charges being deducted by UK based advising or confirming banks.

 When negotiating terms with buyers it is always advisable to factor bank charges into your pricing.
-To help you anticipate these costs, we have drawn up the following list of typical transaction fees taken by several major UK banks (please note that the example pricing is denominated in pounds sterling – GBP – for illustrative purposes only and may not be representative of all bank tariffs):
+To help you anticipate these costs, we have drawn up the following list of typical transaction fees taken by several major UK banks as an initial guide (please note that the example pricing is denominated in pounds sterling – GBP – for illustrative purposes only and may not be representative of all bank tariffs):

 Advising commission: £60.00 – £95.00